 Brother Simeon Childs

-Simeon Childs, son of Simeon and Betsey (Perry) Child, was born January 15, 1812 in Royalton, Vermont.
+Simeon Childs, Shaker farmer, gardner, and woodsman, was born January 15, 1812 in Royalton, Vermont, the son of Simeon and Betsey (Perry) Child.

 Simeon came to Enfield as a young man of 19.
 A member of the Enfield, New Hampshire Shaker community for 62 years, he embodied Mother Ann’s admonition, “Put you hands to work, and your hearts to God.”
 Throughout his long life, he was loved for his honesty, simplicity and gentleness.